-Transitioning to Rio, I've met several other Servas hosts, both those I lived with and others whom I met as day hosts.
-I was welcomed by Salvador and Zula, along with their sons Alvaro and Alexandre.
-They introduced me to crepioca, a breakfast crepe made from eggs, milk, and tapioca.
-I loved seeing Zula's beautiful embroidery art and am grateful to the whole family for their patience with my Portuguese.
-I've been learning the language much more quickly thanks to the generosity of people like them.
-Deolinda, another host, welcomed me in her home full of her vibrant art paintings brimming with life and color just like she is.
-Deo is a precious person; she moves through the world with total energy and inspiration.
-She's quick to laugh, has a kind heart, and I consider her a dear friend of mine in Rio.
-She has been sharing language tips with me too, having worked for many years as a Portuguese teacher for foreigners.
-I've gotten to know her extended family, as she has continued to include me in her family events including Christmas celebrations - ever since I've moved out.
-I'm grateful for this kind of inclusion, like being invited to Andre's (another Servas host) birthday party.
-In this way, SYLE has already provided me with something special beyond the month-long program itself.
-It not only offered a language immersion structure aiding my Portuguese learning but also introduced me to a wonderful community and network of support.
-I've met other young Servas travelers passing through Rio, and now I feel part of this bigger project of cultural sharing and understanding.
-I'm so grateful to all my wonderful Servas hosts who have made me feel so welcome in Brazil.
-I'm endlessly appreciative of Mogerman for Dennis the scholarship, which enabled me to this immersive have language experience and begin my chapter in Brazil with such warmth and support IT WAS OUR FIRST EXPERIENCE WITH SERVAS By Alban Girard My girlfriend Elise and I took a sabbatical and traveled around the world for 4 months last year.
+I have met other young Servas travelers passing through Rio, and now sincerely feel that I am part of this larger community of cultural sharing and understanding.
+I am so grateful to all my wonderful Servas hosts who have made me feel so welcome in Brazil.
+I am endlessly appreciative of Dennis Mogerman for the scholarship, which enabled to me have this immersive language experience and begin my new chapter in Brazil with such warmth and support.
+IT WAS OUR FIRST EXPERIENCE WITH SERVAS By Alban Girard My girlfriend Elise and I took a sabbatical and traveled around the world for 4 months last year.
 We are both French and 32, and it was our first experience with Servas.
-Our destinations were Vietnam, Cambodia, Lao, New Zealand, Chile and Peru.
+Our destinations were Vietnam, Cambodia, Laos, New Zealand, Chile and Peru.
 Vietnam is a dense, highly populated country of 90 million people.
 The traffic is crazy and loud.
 The food, as everyone knows, is savory, diverse and sometimes excellent, although highly meat-oriented.
 We were impressed by the refinement of the temples.
 The mountains in the north are worth a visit, but our favorite place was Hoi An, a gastronomic hotspot with a charming historical city center.
 Cambodia is among our favorite countries.
 I had spent a whole week in the Angkor temples a few years ago, and spent another week this time.
-Completely worth it it is one of the most amazing concentrations of architectural greatness one can encounter.
+Completely worth itit is one of the most amazing concentrations of architectural greatness one can encounter.
 I found that the country changed a lot in the last few years.
-Lao is more laid back - for the time being.
+Laos is more laid back - for the time being.
 It is our favorite country among the 6 we visited this time.
 The nature is spectacular and temples are beautiful and underrated.
 Most of all, the people are incredibly chill, smiling, helpful and kind.
 "No worries" is a national

-In Vang Vieng, Lao
+In Vang Vieng, Laos

-Riding a bus in Lao motto, alongside one of my favorite sayings, "too much thinking hurts the head".
+Riding a bus in Laos motto, alongside one of my favorite sayings, "too much thinking hurts the head".
 Luang Prabang, a beautiful city in the north, is among the most special places we stayed at.
-The Elephant Conservation Center is a must: in Lao, for every 10 elephants that die, there is only one birth.
+The Elephant Conservation Center is a must: in Laos, for every 10 elephants that die, there is only one birth.